 Crohn’s disease is a type of inflammatory bowel disease (IBD).
-It can certainly cause issues when it comes to choosing what you eat and drink.
-Not only does the condition cause digestive tract inflammation and uncomfortable symptoms, but long-term consequences can even include malnutrition.
+It can cause issues when you’re choosing what you eat and drink.
+Not only does the condition cause digestive tract inflammation and uncomfortable symptoms, but long-term consequences can include malnutrition.

 To make matters more complicated, your dietary habits may worsen symptoms.
 While there’s no cure-all diet known for Crohn’s, eating and avoiding certain foods may help prevent flare-ups.